-Just recently our sweet girl, Lucy, was adopted!
-She has found a new loving home with one of our current clients.
+Lucy has found a new loving home with one of our current clients.
 They just so happened to bring their other dog, Puppy Bo Jangles, in for a grooming and saw our “New Home Needed” sign.
 After asking for a little information about Lucy they decided to set a date for Lucy to meet them.

 Being the charmer that she is, they fell in love with Lucy right away!
 She is now home with them and Puppy Bo Jangles, and their two cats so she has lots of new playmates!
 Lucy also has a nice big backyard to play in and also can accompany her new family when they go running.

 Although it was sad for Lucy’s foster family to see her go, they couldn’t be more pleased with who she went home with!
 We are all super happy for Lucy and her new family and we can’t wait to see her again soon!